Trip Highlights of Ganesh Himal Trek

 This trek also allows trekkers to walk around calm, less beaten areas.
 Furthermore, the region is relatively unexplored, with stunning views of fascinating surrounding peaks.
 Ganesh Himal trek presents trekkers with the plethora of flora in Nepal.

-Best season for Ganesh Himal Trek
+It is the best season for the Ganesh Himal Trek.

 The trekking to Ganesh Himal is mainly in the remote village area of Nepal.
 During this base camp trek, we will enjoy the village life with the locals’ smiling faces, nature, and wilderness.